keboola/connection-docs/templates/ecommerce/ecommerce.md

 {: .image-popup}
 ![Facebook Ads Data Source](/templates/ecommerce/facebook-ads-data-source.png)

-Log in into Facebook with redirection from this step and allow Keboola Connection to access the data.
+Log into Facebook with redirection from this step and allow Keboola Connection to access the data.

 From the list of accounts select the accounts from which you want to download data.